AA/PPS 02.04.20 - Presidential Awards for Excellence In Teaching, Scholarly/Creative Activity, Service, and Presidential

-Recipients of the Presidential Awards for Excellence in Teaching may elect to be considered by the president to be university nominees for the Texas State University System Regents’ Teacher Award, provided they have at least five consecutive years of full-time teaching experience at Texas State.
-According to the TSUS Regents’ Teacher Award Criteria and Guidelines, “The purpose of the TSUS Regents’ Teacher Award is to honor exceptional instructors at TSUS campuses.
-The focus of the program is to reward outstanding performance in their role as teachers, as evidenced by their dedication, skill and knowledge of curriculum.”
+Recipients of the Presidential Awards for Excellence in Teaching may elect to be considered by the president to be university nominees for the Texas State University System (TSUS) Regents’ Teacher Award, provided they have at least five consecutive years of full-time teaching experience at Texas State.
+According to the TSUS Regents’ Teacher Award Guidelines and Criteria, “The purpose of the TSUS Regents’ Teacher Award is to honor exceptional instructors at TSUS component institutions.
+The focus of the program is to reward outstanding performance in their role as teachers…, as evidenced by their dedication, skill and knowledge of curriculum.”

 The term for appointed members will be three years and will be staggered to ensure that there are experienced committee members.
-As vacancies or displacements occur, the Faculty Senate will appoint members to serve either a full three-year term or an unexpired term, as is appropriate.
-Any member of the committee who becomes a nominee for the award will resign from the committee and be replaced by another Faculty Senate appointee, who will fill the remainder of the nominee’s term.
+As vacancies or displacements occur, Faculty Senate will appoint members to serve either a full three-year term or an unexpired term, as is appropriate.
+Any member of the committee who becomes a nominee for the award will resign from the committee and be replaced by another Faculty Senate appointee who will fill the remainder of the nominee’s term.

 In addition to the members described above, the Excellence in Teaching Committee will also include four students: two matriculating undergraduate students appointed by the dean of Students and two graduate degree-seeking students appointed by the dean of The Graduate College.

 The Presidential Award for Excellence in Scholarly/Creative Activity Committee will also serve as the Presidential Seminar Award Committee.

 All awards will be based exclusively on work conducted while serving in a teaching appointment at Texas State.
 In all award categories, a sustained record of achievement must be documented.
 In their deliberations, the committees will place emphasis on accomplishments over the prior five years.

 Criteria for all three of the Presidential Awards for Excellence (Teaching, Scholarly/Creative Activity, and Service) include:

 impact or significance of endeavors.